nutchanonj/myblog/index.md

 ---
 layout: home
-title: Bootstrap 4 Github Pages
+title: Some EE student in Thailand
 ---

 Hi, my name is Nutchanon J